M-ballabio1/Neuroimaging-Thesis-Project/README.md

 ![COMPARAZIONE_288618_totale](https://user-images.githubusercontent.com/78934727/144195381-34d38aae-2ca7-4fa9-9a72-a874568b148a.png)

 The comparison between the two segmentation methods highlights a gross segmentation by the automatic segmentation algorithm in the case of subjects with severe brain malformations.
-This is confirmed by the calculation of the Dice Score metric which reports very low results for the Otsu segmentation, in particular for the recognition of background and csf.
+This is confirmed by the calculation of the Dice Score metric which reports very low results for the Otsu segmentation, in particular for the recognition of background and CSF.

 ![comparison_method2 drawio](https://user-images.githubusercontent.com/78934727/144581503-b270da5f-ed2b-4652-934f-ea7ab42e9273.png)